-Current CPR and First Aid training certifications are required throughout the time the student is in the DPT program.
-New students must submit a copy of valid CPR and First Aid cards during the first summer semester to the Clinical Compliance Coordinator of the program.
+Current CPR and First Aid training certifications are required throughout the time the student is in the DPT program, preferably the American Heart Association Basic Life Support (BLS) CPR and AED training, but National EMT Training is also accepted.
+New students must submit a copy of valid CPR and First Aid cards by the start of the first fall semester as part of their compliance requirements.
 Continuing students must submit a copy of re-certifications in advance of their expiration dates.
-On-line courses will not be accepted.
+On-line hybrid courses will be accepted as long as they include an in-person final testing portion.
 Any student whose CPR or First Aid expires before the end of a full-time Clinical Education course will not be allowed to start that course.
 Missed days for this reason will not be waived; the student will be required to make that time up.
 Schedule for make-up time will be dictated by the clinical site depending on site hours and CI availability.